Evangelia0/quality_fits/README.md

-# Adding rudimentary support for an IsoPdom Simulation for the Gen2 Upgrade
+# Tablemaking for an isotropic spherical DOM for IceCube GEN2

 ## Requires
 1. import dashi module